BjornL1/balance-stock/README.md

 - Critical level
   - The following values were entered to test error functionality: 'a' , ',' , '2,3'.
 Also nothing was added and enter was pressed.
-    - All tests were correctly handled with the respons: "You entered invalid data, please try again."
+    - All tests were correctly handled with the response: "You entered invalid data, please try again."
   - The following values were entered to test error functionality: '-10' , '0'  , '100'
-    - All tests were correctly handled with the respons: "Value outside the valid range (1 - 50)."
+    - All tests were correctly handled with the response: "Value outside the valid range (1 - 50)."

 - Sales
   -The following values were entered to test error functionality: 'a' , ',' , '-'.
 Also nothing was added and enter was pressed.
-    - All tests were correctly handled with the respons: "You entered invalid data, please try again."
+    - All tests were correctly handled with the response: "You entered invalid data, please try again."
   - The following values were entered to test error functionality: '-10' , '-10,-10,-10,-10,-10'  , '30,30,30,30' , '60,60,60,60,60,60'  , '0'.
-    - All tests were correctly handled with the respons: "Exactly 5 positive values required"
+    - All tests were correctly handled with the response: "Exactly 5 positive values required"

 - Gspread sheets
 The name and email field was tested individually, the error message is shown for the name field regardless of the status for the email field and vice versa.
 The send result button is only enabled once both fields are valid, and if any field is changed before sending the mail, the button is set to disabled again.